 Overview

-The Global Health Volunteer Fellowships (GHVF) programme enables doctors in a recognised training programme in England to undertake clinical work as a volunteer for 4-6 months in supervised clinics and hospitals in Africa.
+The Global Health Volunteer Fellowships (GHVF) programme enables doctors in NHS training to undertake clinical work as a volunteer for 4-6 months in supervised clinics and hospitals in Africa.

 The aim of the programme is to make a contribution to improving health outcomes in resource limited communities and to develop the clinical skills of doctors in training in England.
 The clinical sites are chosen with these aims in mind, in particular to promote professional development of doctors in training by working alongside international colleagues.
 It is expected that those undertaking this fellowship will gain skills in leadership, teamwork, decision making, resilience, cultural competency as well as enhanced learning in their clinical skills, which they will bring back to their NHS training scheme on completion of the GHVF programme.